 The St. Louis Aquarium Foundation is fortunate to have worked with a number of organizations and individuals to begin our journey of water conservation and stewardship.
-We thank the following people and organizations for their help designing and creating content for the Conservation & Education Center exhibits and for their partnership with us in local water stewardship initiatives!
+We thank the following people and organizations for their help designing and creating content for the Conservation & Education Exhibits and for their partnership with us in local water stewardship initiatives!

 We are a proud Monterey Bay Aquarium Seafood Watch Conservation Partner – learn more about how you can make ocean-friendly seafood choices by downloading the free Seafood Watch app here!

 The Metropolitan St. Louis Sewer District has been a valuable conservation & education partner.
-They shared many eco-tips with us which you can find on our Get Involved! action kiosks in the Conservation & Education Center, or here.
+They shared many eco-tips with us which you can find on our Get Involved! action kiosks in the Aquarium, or here.
 Check out their tips and learn how you can help protect our waterways!

 The Ocean Project focuses on advancing conservation in collaboration with aquariums, zoos, museums, youth, and many other partners.
 In addition, they host World Oceans Day, a day for people around our blue planet to celebrate and honor the ocean while bringing attention to the need to protect our oceans.
 The St. Louis Aquarium Foundation is proud to be a partner of The Ocean Project and a sponsor of World Oceans Day on June 8th.
 Visit our Events page to view more information about our annual World Oceans Day activity!

 earthday365’s mission is to empower individuals and organizations to create and celebrate a greener St. Louis – every day.
 They also host the annual St. Louis Earth Day Festival.
 The St. Louis Aquarium Foundation has participated in the St. Louis Earth Day Festival since 2019.